-According to the Mortgage Bankers Association (MBA), total commercial and multifamily mortgage originations are projected to increase roughly 27% in 2026 to approximately $805 billion, while total single-family originations are forecast to rise to about $2.2 trillion, an increase of roughly 8% year over year.
+At the beginning of the year, the Mortgage Bankers Association (MBA) projected that total commercial and multifamily mortgage originations would increase roughly 27% this year to approximately $805 billion, while total single-family originations are forecast to rise to about $2.2 trillion, an increase of roughly 8% year over year.

 With MBA projecting a 27% jump in commercial and multifamily originations, lenders should expect: